 Sound Recordist Teams

-Complete sound departments for film, TV, and commercial productions across Cape Town and Johannesburg and all of South Africa.
+Complete sound departments for film, TV, and commercial shoots across Cape Town and Johannesburg and all of South Africa.

+Here is how this works in practice.
 A sound recordist specializes in capturing audio in the field, whether recording dialogue, ambient soundscapes, or specific sound effects for a production.
-From Cape Town Film Studios to Johannesburg's thriving Gauteng production hub, they select appropriate microphones, manage recording equipment, and monitor audio quality in real time.
+From Cape Town Film Studios to Johannesburg's thriving Gauteng production hub, they select appropriate microphones, manage recording gear, and monitor audio quality in real time.
 Clean field recordings are the foundation of a production's final sound design.

-We connect you with sound recordists who bring both technical expertise and a trained ear to location recording across South Africa.
-Our network includes professionals experienced at Cape Town Film Studios, NFVF-backed productions, and documentary fieldwork from Table Mountain to the Kruger National Park, each committed to delivering pristine audio that enhances the final mix.
+Here is the short of it.
+We connect you with sound recordists who bring both tech expertise and a trained ear to location recording across South Africa.
+Our network has pros skilled at Cape Town Film Studios, NFVF-backed shoots, and documentary fieldwork from Table Mountain to the Kruger National Park, each committed to delivering pristine audio that boosts the final mix.

 ACT 01